How should I organize my galleries?

 Changing your website’s frontpage ›

-Social media icons ›
+Social media icons and share button ›